adnelson/requery/README.md

 * Queries will always render into valid SQL, modulo bugs and unsupported databases.
 * Query generation, query execution, and query result parsing are clearly separated at the type level.
-* Abstractions compose correctly, allowing you to avoid gotchas and write DRY code.
+* Modular abstractions which compose correctly, allowing you to avoid gotchas and write DRY code.

+### Modular Design

+The components of `requery` are designed to be modular and each can be used in whatever capacity you need.
+You might use it to:

+* script out table and/or view creation in code, but write your queries by hand.
+* automate your infrastructure tests for some existing database.
+* seed tables for a unit or integration test suite.
+* create a REST API or CLI to which is backed by a database.
+* use the `RowDecode` library to unpack the results of queries you've written by hand
+* set up a web app that can work with different databases agnostic

 Note that while an ORM could be written using `requery` to structure queries, `requery` itself is not an ORM.
-The tools it provides -- powerful abstractions for query generation, encoding/decoding objects, and database interaction -- are designed to be modular and used as much or as little as you want.
-You might just want to script out database seeding for a test suite, write a client library for a database that already exists, write your queries by hand and use the `RowDecode` library to unpack the results of queries you've written by hand, or set up a web app that can work with different databases agnostic.
+The tools it provides -- powerful abstractions for query generation, encoding/decoding objects, and database interaction -- are designed to be modular and

 ## Libraries